 7) Home Schooling your Children.
 Sending your Children to Private School.
 Sending your children to Public School.
 I personally could not home school my children because I substituted as a preschool teacher and I learned very quickly that it’s simply not in my DNA and I would be performing an injustice to their education.

 8) What type of religion , if any, is taught in the home.
-I do my best to teach my children what I know, I bought them “cartoon-esque” bibles so they have a basic understanding of Christianity, but essentially it is their decision to believe in what they want to believe in for themselves.
+I do my best to teach my children what I know, I bought them “cartoon-esque” bibles so they have a basic understanding of Christianity.
+Essentially it is their decision to believe in what they want to believe in for themselves.
 I believe in a Higher Power of my understanding, I want them to come to understand what that means to them on their own terms.

 9) How many chores your kids do around the house or if they earn an allowance.
 Again, you are not in the parents’ shoes 24/7, you are the onlooker.
 What works for some , may not work for others.

 10) I’m backtracking a bit, but breastfeeding.
 I did not breastfeed, I tried and had to stop.
 No, I am not going to buy another mom’s milk over the internet or even next door.
-Yes I do know how fabulous it is/was for the baby.
 I applaud the women who breastfed and breastfeed.
-“BREASTMATION” (projectile vomiting of information on breast milk) is not going tot make a woman who did not breast feed, change her mind on the subject, it’s only going to make the woman feel horrendous about her selves and her decisions.
+“BREASTFORMATION” (projectile vomiting of information on the benefits of breast milk) is not going tot make a woman who did not breast feed, change her mind on the subject, it’s only going to make the woman feel horrendous about her decision she can not or should not change based on your opinion.
 Information on the benefits of of Breastfeeding is great for groups and people who want to hear the information.
 I speak from experience and most moms I know who also did not breastfeed, DID NOT COME UPON THE DECISION LIGHTLY.
 Many tears were shed over my decision to formula feed my children.

-JUST BEING THEMSELVES.
 I am around a lot of moms.
 The most common thing I hear is that they are so tired of being judged and tired of feeling like they are losing themselves in what other people THINK they should be doing.
 Why are we so damn hard on each other, aren’t we hard enough on ourselves???
-Whether you are a strict parent, a funny parent, a fly by the seat of your pants- parent, cook three meals a day for your kid parent, kids were potty trained at 18 months or 5 years, parent (which, by the way, has NOTHING to do with you..so stop stressing if you are potty training right now, the child I spent less time agonizing over, was the child who trained quickly and had less issues) organized pintrest guru parent, handy parent, dramatic parent, etc!!! , I think the worst thing we can do to each other as parents is criticize each other!
+Whether you are a strict parent, a funny parent, a fly by the seat of your pants- parent, cook three meals a day for your kid parent, kids were potty trained at 18 months or 5 years, parent, organized pinterest guru parent, handy parent, dramatic parent, etc!!! , I think the worst thing we can do to each other as parents is criticize each other!

 Have you hugged another parent today?